 Exclusive Agency Listing

 This is similar to the exclusive right to sell listing, with the significant difference being that you reserve the right to sell your home yourself and not pay the broker a commission.
 The broker only gets paid if your home is sold by a licensed real estate professional.
 If you find your own buyer and sell the home yourself, you pay no commission.
 On the face of it, this might sound like an attractive arrangement.
 However, it's not a popular listing type with brokers for a very good reason.
 Under an exclusive agency agreement, the broker is exposed to the risk of putting forth considerable time, effort and expense marketing your home, only to come away empty handed.
 The attraction to the seller for this type of contract is the possibility of finding their own buyer and not paying a commission.
 This puts the seller and broker in competitive roles, which usually isn't in the best interest of either party.
 Since the broker stands a good chance of not reaping any reward, it's unlikely that any major effort or expense will be put into marketing an exclusive agency listing.

 One Time Showing Agreement

-This is an agreement whereby a For Sale By Owner agrees to let an agent show the home to an interested Buyer and then pays a commission to the Broker if the showing results in a sale.
-The purpose of this agreement is to prevent the seller from dealing directly with a Buyer that a broker introduced to the property in order to avoid paying any commission.
-Again this type of agreement offers very little incentive to a broker to bring buyers to your property.
+This is an agreement whereby a For Sale By Owner (FSBO) agrees to let an agent "show" their home to an "interested buyer" and then pays a "reduced" commission to the broker, if the showing results in a sale.
+The purpose of this agreement is to prevent the seller from dealing directly with the buyer that an agent introduced to the property in order to avoid paying any commission at all.
+Again this type of agreement offers very little incentive for a broker to bring "other" buyers to your property.